 This branded material is made from the wood pulp of the eucalyptus tree, which is naturally anti-microbial and considered to be an environmentally friendly material.
 If you’re someone who likes to conserve resources, this is a great option since it requires less water, chemicals, and energy to produce than cotton while still turning out soft and comfortable.
 Perhaps the one downfall of Tencel is that it’s not as breathable as cotton, meaning that it tends to hold more heat rather than releasing it to keep you cooler through the night.
 Still, it definitely offers greater airflow than flannel and other materials, so if you don’t have significant issues with overheating while you sleep, you’ll still enjoy the feel of these types of bed sheets.

 There are tons of benefits to using silk sheets.
 This luxurious bedding material, produced by silkworms, is cool and sensuous with a lavish feel that is hard to beat.
-If you want a cool sleep spot, there is no better option than silk, and if you’re looking to add a little romance to your life, these are also a great way to go.
+If you want a cool sleeping area, there’s no better option than silk.
+And if you’re looking to add a little romance to your life, these are also a great way to go.
 Silk is also hypoallergenic, so if you have raw allergies that plague you night and day, silk might help you ease the symptoms while you sleep.
 However, there are two very difficult aspects involved with silk sheets.
 The first is cost – you’re going to pay quite a premium for these high-quality sheets and that may be a deal breaker when you start looking at the actual prices.
-Even more important is that silk is extremely delicate, meaning that caring and maintenance can be frustrating and difficult.
-In addition, that means they aren’t as durable as standard cotton and several other available materials.
+Silk is also extremely delicate, meaning that caring and maintenance can be frustrating and difficult.
+This means they aren’t as durable as standard cotton and other available materials.

 For years, bed sheets have been referred to as ‘linens’.
 The truth is- linen is its own material that is separate from others and can still be trusted as a source for comfort, durability, and breathability in bed sheets.
 Made from flax, which is a fiber of the Linum plant, linen is often textured by as soft, giving you almost a quilted sensation in certain weaves.
 Whether choosing 100% linen or a linen blended with cotton, you’ll find that there is plenty of airflow through the material that is similar to a straight cotton sheet.
 These sheets will work for any season of the year, as they don’t ‘disperse’ heat but also don’t hold it in.
 It also works well, especially for children, since it’s incredibly strong and can withstand the beating of a rambunctious child.